 These financial liabilities are initially recognized at fair value.
-After their initial recognition, the liabilities shown under the "Accounts payable" heading are measured at amortized cost, using the effective interest rate method m)Pension Fund (Defined benefit plans and Defined contributions plan)
+After their initial recognition, the liabilities shown under the "Accounts payable" heading are measured at amortized cost, using the effective interest rate method.

 Accounts payable and Other creditors not bearing interests are measured at cost, less impairment losses so that they reflect the respective net realizable value.
 These amounts are not discounted because its effect in the financial actualization is not considered relevant.